 Unlike in everyday life, while in treatment, one is provided with a great deal of structure through planned activities and appointments.
 Upon leaving rehab, one is bombarded with many triggers and situations from their old life that can challenge their sobriety.
 Maintaining some form of structure, using newly-learned coping mechanisms and continuing to focus on recovery will help your parent face these challenges.
 Before leaving rehab, your mother or father should work with an addiction specialist to develop a post-treatment plan that works for them.

-Sticking to this plan is their responsibility, not yours.
+Remember, sticking to this plan is their responsibility, not yours.
+Adult children of addicts and alcoholics may be used to overextending themselves.
 However, there are ways you can support them in following their post-treatment plan.
-For instance, you can encourage your parent to attend an appropriate peer support group such as Alcoholics Anonymous or Narcotics Anonymous.
 Peer support groups provide members with a safe environment in which they can share their recovery journey with others who understand, will hold them accountable, and listen.